Digital-Certificates-DL/.github/profile/README.md

 ## List of features
 * Creating QR-code with digital signature
 * Bitcoin timestamping for certificate
-* Creating a PDF Certificate file
+* Building a *.PDF file for each certificate
-* Service for easy access to Google Sheet
+* Integration with Google Sheet
-* Storage for private keys
-* Creating a template for certificates
+* Customization tools for certificate template
-* Collecting Ethereum addresses from graduated students
 * Minting an SBT token for student

 ### Implementation